 The ability to exhale completely is the key of functional breathing; Without it, it is almost impossible to inhale properly.
 Hyperventilation causes poor oxygenation of tissues and generates myofascial trigger points.
 In simple terms, unconscious, erratic breathing leads to worsening outcomes in many parts of your body.

 As the name suggests, Buteyko breathing re-education is a health education course with home exercises, daily practice and daily records of progress.
 My job as a re-educator of your breathing is to teach you to be mindful about your breathing, to customize exercises, check on progress and provide you with support while you build the habit of intentional breathing.

 Practicing the Buteyko method of breathing will normalize your breathing patterns, ease the stress and teach you to control anxiety.
-Buteyko breathing can also help with sleep (disordered breathing patterns wake us up), allergies and athletic performance.
-It is a safe, simple and holistic approach to overbreathing.
+Buteyko breathing can also help with sleep (disordered breathing patterns wake us up), allergies, asthma and athletic performance.
+It is a safe, simple and natural approach to overbreathing.

 Dysfunctional breathing is very common in the general public.
 Traits of dysfunctional breathing:

 - Fast breathing

 - Frequent sighing, yawning, sneezing, sniffling and coughing

 - Paradoxical breathing (breathing movements are in reverse of normal movements).

 Reasons for dysfunctional breathing: